These creamy peanut miso noodles with shiitake mushrooms are enveloped in a rich coconut sauce. (Adapted from Deliciously Ella)

 - 1-inch piece of ginger, peeled and minced

 - 1 cup full-fat unsweetened canned coconut milk (about ½ standard can)

 - 1 tablespoon miso

 - 1 tablespoon soy sauce or tamari

-- Meanwhile, heat the coconut and sesame oils in a large non-stick skillet over medium heat.
-Add the mushrooms and cook until softened and just starting to brown, about 5 minutes.
-Add the edamame, garlic, and ginger and cook until the edamame is thawed, about 1 minute more.
+- Heat both oils in a large non-stick skillet over medium heat.
+Add the mushrooms and cook until softened and just starting to brown, about 6 minutes.
+Then add 1 cup edamame, 2 minced garlic cloves, and about 1 tablespoon minced ginger, and cook until the edamame is thawed, about 1 minute more.

 - Serving Size: 1/4 of the recipe

 - Protein: 20.6 g